U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Experiments

 \subsection{Ablation Studies}

-To thoroughly evaluate the proposed TransUNet framework and validate the performance under different settings, a variety of ablation studies were performed as follows.
+To thoroughly evaluate the proposed TransUNet framework and validate the performance under different settings, a variety of ablation studies were performed as follows. =

 \paragraph{The Number of KAN Layer} As previously stated, the inclusion of KAN Layers in~\model~has proven beneficial by facilitating the modeling of more refined segmentation details through the explicit incorporation of highly efficient embeddings.
 The objective of this ablation study was to assess the impact of incorporating varying quantities of KAN Layers.
-We modified the number of KAN Layers from one to five, as depicted in Table~\ref{tab:exp_abl1}.
+We modified the number of KAN Layers from one to five, as depicted in Tab.~\ref{tab:exp_abl1}.
 It is observed that the configuration with three KAN Layers yielded the most superior performance.
-These outcomes corroborate our initial hypothesis that the strategic integration of an adequate number of KAN Layers within the~\model~can effectively capture intricate segmentation-related nuances.
+These outcomes demonstrate that the strategic integration of an adequate number of KAN Layers within the~\model~can effectively capture intricate segmentation-related nuances.

 \paragraph{Impact on Using KAN Layer v.s.
-MLP} To further substantiate the role of KAN layers in enhancing model performance, we conducted an array of ablation experiments, as shown in Table~\ref{tab:exp_abl2}.
+MLP} To further substantiate the role of KAN layers in enhancing model performance, we conducted an array of ablation experiments, as shown in Tab.~\ref{tab:exp_abl2}.
 In these experiments, we replaced the introduced KAN layers with traditional multilayer perceptrons (MLPs) to observe if such modifications would result in a decrease in performance.
-This methodology allowed us to more tangibly comprehend the significance of KAN layers in improving both the model's interpretability and its overall performance.
+This methodology allowed us to more tangibly comprehend the significance of KAN layers in improving the model's overall performance.
 Initially, we modified a model that already incorporated KAN layers, replacing one or several KAN layers with standard MLPs.
 Subsequently, using identical datasets and training parameters, we retrained the modified model and documented its performance across various tasks.
 The outcomes demonstrated a noticeable decline in performance across multiple tasks when KAN layers were replaced with MLPs, particularly in intricate tasks requiring robust feature extraction and representational capacities.
 These findings underscore the crucial role of KAN layers in augmenting the model's expressive capabilities and bolstering its overall performance.